Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 The telephoto camera has a 64 MP sensor with an f / 3.5 aperture lens that reaches 3.5x optical zoom through a periscopic system.
 The photographs captured by this camera offer a resolution of 16 MP.

-Since this camera allows shooting at the full 64MP, it can offer lossless zoom above 3.5xc just by cropping the full 64MP image in the center.
+Since this camera allows shooting at the full 64MP, it can offer lossless zoom above 3.5x just by cropping the full 64MP image in the center.

 Huawei offers in the camera interface a magnification level of 3.5x and another 10x, although, in reality, a 16MP crop in the center of the sensor would give a zoom level closer to 7x, so the rest of the magnification from 3x up to 10x is digital.